-Of cartouche outline, with glass baluster shaft with acanthus scroll branches of light and spires, hung with large cut glass plaques, facetted drops and rosettes, terminated with a facetted glass ball.
-Professionally wired for electricity.
+Of cartouche outline, with rock Crystal baluster shaft with acanthus scroll branches of light and spires, hung with large cut rock Crystal plaques, facetted drops and rosettes, terminated with a facetted rock crystal ball Professionally wired for electricity.

 Designed by George Hoentschel in partnership with Mewes and Davis.
 Diamond magnate Sir Julius Wernher, who bought Luton Hoo as his country residence in 1902, commissioned the Parisian decorator George Hoentschel to redesign the Robert Adam interiors in the Edwardian Belle Epoque style.